ENVIRONMENTAL, SOCIAL AND CORPORATE GOVERNANCE (ESG)

 The Royal Mint is an active member of the London Bullion Market Association (LBMA).
 The LBMA is the independent authority on precious metals and ensures the highest levels of leadership, integrity and transparency for the global precious metals industry by advancing standards and developing market solutions.
 By working in collaboration with the LBMA, The Royal Mint is at the forefront of developments in relation to ethical practices in the precious metals sector.
 The Royal Mint also holds a strong partnership with the World Gold Council, adhering to their Retail Gold Investment Principles.
 These principles are aimed primarily at the providers of gold investment products and work to encourage best practice, so that customers can feel confident that they are choosing to purchase from responsible sources.

-The Royal Mint commissions external, third-party audits twice per year to verify that ethical procurement standards have been adhered to.
+In relation to The Royal Mint's Physical Gold ETC, The Royal Mint commissions external, third-party audits twice per year to verify that ethical procurement standards have been adhered to.
 The most recent audit, conducted by Alex Stuart International into The Royal Mint Physical Gold ETC, confirmed that 100% of the physical bars used to back the product were post-2012 LBMA good delivery bars.
 Furthermore, 77% of these were actually post 2019 – the point at which the LBMA updated their Responsible Gold Guidance.
 This is the first time any gold bar audit by an ETF or ETC issuer has included Responsible Gold Guidance information.

 The Royal Mint is now working towards ensuring that 100% of the physical bars used to back its digital products are post-2019 LBMA good delivery bars.
 They aim to reach this goal by summer 2021.
 The Royal Mint is also planning to support The World Gold Council by providing additional support to UK trade partners to help them adhere to the Responsible Retail Principles.

-The Impact on Gold
+The Impact of Gold

 According to The World Gold Council, ‘when analysed on a ‘per US$ value’ basis, gold has amongst the lowest emissions intensity of all metals and mined products’.
 Furthermore, annual demand for gold is met by a combination of newly-mined and recycled metal.
 Recycled gold now generally makes up between 25% and 30% of annual supply and initial research suggests that the rate of decarbonisation of the gold sector may be faster than many other sectors of the economy.